JoanBatllo/my-project-bingo/README.md

    - Click "Call Bingo" to verify your win

 5. **Save your result**:
-   - Click "Save as win" if you got Bingo (only enabled when Bingo is detected)
+   - Single player: click "Save as win" (only enabled when Bingo is detected) or "Save as loss"
-   - Click "Save as loss" to record a game that didn't result in Bingo
+   - Multiplayer: first valid caller auto-saves both players (winner + loser) to the leaderboard

 6. **View leaderboard**: The leaderboard shows player statistics including games played, wins, and win rate
    - Click "Refresh leaderboard" to update the standings